airblast-dev/Bitter-Base64-Decoder/README.md

 ### Commands:

 #### /toggle
 The /toggle command will enable specific detections based on the user input.
 For example /toggle UrlB64 enable's detecting base64 encoded Url's.
 Using the command will enable it if was disabled and disable it if was enabled.
 Using the command will also send a current settings list.
 Currently the bot supports automatic TextB64 UrlB64 and MagnetB64 detection.
 By default Url detection is enabled and should work out of the box.
+Using this command requires the manager server permission.

 ![image](https://user-images.githubusercontent.com/111659262/199736743-0ceb1bf7-8196-4d18-88cc-fb6cdc375f0d.png)
 ![image](https://user-images.githubusercontent.com/111659262/199736792-f3da2ae4-b795-444c-a4da-73eb2b1e88ca.png)